Zips 101

 Zip Sizes

-Make sure to buy zipper sliders that match your zip teeth as they are not interchangeable.
-‘Waterproof’ zips like YKK Aquaguard need a ‘reverse slider’ / ‘waterproof zip slider’, which are upside down to a normal coil slider.
-A normal slider will usually misleadingly work fine, but you might not realise your mistake until you finish your bag and see that your zip on the wrong-side of the bag!
+‘Waterproof’ coil zips like YKK Aquaguard have a coating on the underside of the zip which faces outwards on the bag/garment, which means the underside is actually the right side of waterproof zip.
+This means they need a ‘reverse slider’/ ‘waterproof zip slider’, which are upside down to a normal coil slider (the tape notch is towards the top of the slider).
+A normal slider will usually actually fit, but you might not realise your mistake until you finish your bag and see that your zip on the wrong-side of the bag!

-Note however that you can use a reverse slider on a normal coil zip if you flip the zip upside down, so the teeth point inwards to the bag.
+The flip side to this is that you can use a reverse slider on a normal coil zip if want the teeth hidden towards the inside of your bag or garment.
 This can give a nice aesthetic to your bag.

 Cheap off-brand waterproof zips aren’t worth it in my experience and will delaminate within days.
 Buy genuine YKK Aquaguard from a reputable seller.